m-barthelemy/vapor-queues-fluent-driver/README.md

 - Mysql >= 8.0.1
 - MariaDB >= 10.3

-> Mysql requires mysql-nio >= 1.0.0-rc.1.2.
-If you are using fluent-mysql-driver >= 4.0.0-rc.2 this requirement will be satisfied automatically.</small>

 > Sqlite will only work if you have a custom, very low number of Queues workers (1-2), which makes it useless except for testing purposes

-> Postgres: The 0.3.8 release of this package supports any current Vapor4 Fluent and `fluent-postgres-driver` release.
->  The 1.0.0-rc.1 release relies on some recently added features in `sql-kit` and `postgres-kit` >= 2.1.0.
+> Postgres: This package relies on some recently added features in `sql-kit` and `postgres-kit` >= 2.1.0.
 If you use Postgres, until `fluent-postgres-driver` is updated to require an updated release of `postgres-kit`, **make sure you use a release of postgres-kit that is at least 2.1.0**

 &nbsp;